Fried Coconut Shrimp is one of my favorite appetizers ever! It comes out so crispy, golden brown, and full of toasty coconut flavors.

-- Use vegetable oil for frying because it has a high smoke point.
-Don’t use olive oil – it smokes very quickly and is not suitable for frying.
+- Use vegetable oil for frying, it has a high smoke point.
+Don’t use olive oil.

 - To test if the oil is hot enough, drop a little bit of breadcrumbs into the oil and if it sizzles immediately, it’s ready.

 - Large non-stick skillet

 - 1 pound large shrimp, defrosted - (peeled, deveined, with tail-on)